Ten things compliance officers need to do in 2018

 All information provided to the regulator must be accurate and able to be substantiated, and all actions and timescales agreed must be met and reported on both internally and externally.
 A useful benefit of an international regulatory relationship plan will be the development of a group-wide database of regulatory interactions enabling compliance to spot trends, ensure a uniformity of information flows and enable pre-emptive briefings on emerging issues.

 One area often missed when compiling the elements of a regulatory relationship plan is that of regulatory approvals and registrations.
 It can be a bureaucratic, resource-hungry process but it needs constant maintenance, and in a large international firm it may well need significant investment.
-Firms may wish to ask certain regulators for a full list of all registered persons and licences held to check that the records at the firm and the regulator can be reconciled; regulators have been known to fail to update their own records even if they have been informed of changes.
+Firms may wish to ask certain regulators for a full list of all registered persons and licenses held to check that the records at the firm and the regulator can be reconciled; regulators have been known to fail to update their own records even if they have been informed of changes.

 It is far better for both the individual and the firm to be active in undertaking such checks rather than discrepancies coming to light, for example as part of an intrusive supervisory visit and there being, say, a mismatch of understanding as to which senior manager is registered where, and responsible for what.

-Fintech and regtech
+FinTech and regtech

 The focus on fintech, regtech and cyber resilience continues to gather momentum.
 Discussions on the adoption and regulation of fintech and the impact of potential disruption not only for firms, but also potentially for financial stability, have risen to the top of supervisory agendas